-Here’s how they concoct skin and hair magic from the contents of their cupboards.
+Here’s how you can concoct skin and hair magic from the contents of your kitchen cupboards.

 Kate swears there’s nothing better to wake you and your skin up than submerging your face in a sink filled with ice and cucumber.